open-telemetry/oteps/text/entities/0256-entities-data-model.md

 #### Process in Kubernetes

-A Kubernetes Collector that produces information about process entities has the knowledge that the processes run in the particular containers in the particular pod and thus the container is the identification context for the process, and the pod is the identification context for the
+An OTel Collector (running in Kubernetes) that produces information about process entities has the knowledge that the processes run in the particular containers in the particular pod and thus the container is the identification context for the process, and the pod is the identification context for the